ygorelik/ydk-gen/sdk/python/README.rst

 gNMI runtime environment
 ~~~~~~~~~~~~~~~~~~~~~~~~

+When YDK is installed using 'install_ydk.sh' script, the runtime environment is set by running 'source .env' in bash shell.
+The below information is applicable only when YDK is installed manually, which is not recommended.

 There is an open issue with gRPC on Centos/RHEL, which requires an extra step before running any YDK gNMI application.
 See this issue on `GRPC GitHub <https://github.com/grpc/grpc/issues/10942#issuecomment-312565041>`_ for details.